apollographql/apollo-kotlin/README.md

 }
 ```

-5) Build your project to generate the models from your queries.
-This will create a generated `LaunchDetailsQuery` Java or Kotlin source file for your query.
+5. Build your project to generate models from your queries.
+In the case of the example query above, this generates a `LaunchDetailsQuery` Java or Kotlin source file.

 ## Executing queries

-Apollo includes an `ApolloClient` to interact with your server and cache.
+You use an instance of the `ApolloClient` class to interact with your server and cache.

-To make a query using the generated models:
+To make a query using your generated models:

 ```kotlin
 val apolloClient = ApolloClient.builder()